JoeLumbley/Pong/README.md

    End Sub
    ```

-3. **Repetition**: The game loop continuously repeats the `UpdateGame` and `DrawGame` functions to maintain a seamless gameplay experience.
+3. **Repetition**: The game loop continuously repeats the `UpdateGame` and `DrawGame` subroutines to maintain a seamless gameplay experience.
 This repetition ensures that the game remains responsive to user inputs and provides a fluid visual experience.

 ```vb
 Private Sub Timer1_Tick(sender As Object, e As EventArgs) Handles Timer1.Tick